dotnet/aspnetcore/specs/TransportProtocols.md

 Establishing a second WebSocket connection when there is already a WebSocket connection associated with the Endpoints connection is not permitted and will fail with a `409 Conflict` status code.

 Errors while establishing the connection are handled by returning a `500 Server Error` status code as the response to the upgrade request.
 This includes errors initializing EndPoint types.
 Unhandled application errors trigger a WebSocket `Close` frame with reason code that matches the error as per the spec (for errors like messages being too large, or invalid UTF-8).
-For other unexpected errors during the connection, the `1008 Policy Violation` status code is used.
+For other unexpected errors during the connection, a  non-`1000 Normal Closure` status code is used.

 ## HTTP Post (Client-to-Server only)

-HTTP Post is a half-transport, it is only able to send messages from the Client to the Server, as such it is always used with one of the other half-transports which can send from Server to Client (Server Sent Events and Long Polling).
+HTTP Post is a half-transport, it is only able to send messages from the Client to the Server, as such it is **always** used with one of the other half-transports which can send from Server to Client (Server Sent Events and Long Polling).

 This transport requires that a connection be established using the `OPTIONS [endpoint-base]` request.

 The HTTP POST request is made to the URL `[endpoint-base]`.
 The **mandatory** `connectionId` query string value is used to identify the connection to send to.
 If there is no `connectionId` query string value, a `400 Bad Request` response is returned.
-The content consists of frames in the same format as the Long Polling transport.
-It is up to the client which of the Text or Binary protocol they use, and the server is able to detect which they use either via the `Content-Type` (see the Long Polling transport section) or via the first byte (`T` for the Text-based protocol, `B` for the binary protocol).
-Upon receipt of the **entire** request, the server will process and deliver all the messages, responding with `202 Accepted` if all the messages are successfully processed.
-If a client makes another request to `/` while an existing one is outstanding, the new request is immediately terminated by the server with the `409 Conflict` status code.
+Upon receipt of the **entire** payload, the server will process the payload and responds with `200 OK` if the payload was successfully processed.
+If a client makes another request to `/` while an existing request is outstanding, the new request is immediately terminated by the server with the `409 Conflict` status code.

-If the client transmits a `Close` or `Error` frame, the server will ignore and discard any frames following that frame and immediately return `202 Accepted`.
-Any further attempts to send to that connection will receive a `404 Not Found` response, as the connection will have been terminated.

-If a client receives either a `202 Accepted` or `409 Conflict` request, the connection remains open.
+If a client receives a `409 Conflict` request, the connection remains open.
 Any other response indicates that the connection has been terminated due to an error.

-This transport will always produce single-frame messages, since the Long-Polling protocol below does not support encoding an end-of-message flag.

 If the relevant connection has been terminated, a `404 Not Found` status code is returned.
 If there is an error instantiating an EndPoint or dispatching the message, a `500 Server Error` status code is returned.